-Application : Departure
+Application : Applied

-Explanation on : application of the practice

-Explanation for : departure As at 31 December 2018, the Board comprises 28.5% women i.e. 2 out of 7 Directors.
-Strictly based on 28.5%, the Board does not comply with Practice 4.5 for it to have at least 30% women directors.
-Nonetheless, with the departure of Mr Leon Harland as ED/ CEO on 15 May 2019, the Board will comprise 33% women i.e. 2 out of 6 Director are women which comply with Practice 4.5.
+Explanation on : application of the practice As at 31 December 2019, the Board comprises 33.3% women i.e. 2 out of 6 Directors which complies with Practice 4.5.
 The Board Diversity Policy recommends and promotes gender and age diversity and aims to increase the representation of women Directors on the Board.
 Since the adoption of the Policy in 2013, the Board has made improvements in increasing women representations on the Board.
 The Board remains committed to ensuring diversity is the main principle for Directors' selection measured against meritocracy and other objective criteria whilst maintaining at least a 30% women representation on the Board.
 In this regard, the NC will continue to recommend candidates to the Board in line with the Policy.

 The Board is also committed to ensuring diversity in the Management team including senior women executives and reviews the talent pipeline for key positions regularly.

+Explanation for : departure

-Large companies are requi to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :